 Why use Astro instead of WordPress for an MSP website?

-Astro ships zero JavaScript by default, which means pages load instantly without the plugin bloat and security surface of a WordPress install.
-For an MSP that needs to demonstrate technical competence to prospects, a site that scores 95+ on PageSpeed is a better first impression than one that takes four seconds to render.
-The argument basically makes itself.
+Astro ships zero JavaScript by default, so pages load instantly without the plugin bloat and security risk of a typical WordPress install.
+For an MSP that needs to show technical skill to prospects, a site that scores 95+ on PageSpeed makes a stronger first impression than one that takes several seconds to load.

 How does Sanity CMS help a small MSP team manage content?

 Sanity gives the team a visual editing studio where they can update service pages, publish blog posts, and add location pages without writing code or worrying about plugin conflicts.
-Content types are structured in advance, so every new page automatically inherits the right schema, internal links, and layout.
-The team doesn't need a webmaster.
-They need a tool that doesn't fight them.
+Content types are structured in advance, so every new page automatically gets the right schema, internal links, and layout.
+The team doesn't need a webmaster; they need a tool that doesn't fight them.

 What does consolidating bdmanagedit.com and bdsupport.com do for SEO?

-Running two domains splits backlink equity and sends mixed signals to search engines about which site is authoritative.
-The 301 redirect from bdmanagedit.com to bdsupport.com funnels all accumulated link equity into a single domain, giving every page a stronger authority signal in both traditional and AI search results.
-One target is easier to build than two.
+Running two domains splits backlink equity and sends mixed signals to search engines about which site is the real one.
+The 301 redirect from bdmanagedit.com to bdsupport.com sends all built-up link equity into a single domain, giving every page a stronger authority signal in both traditional and AI search results.

 How is the site built to get cited by AI search engines like ChatGPT and Perplexity?

-Every relevant page includes Organization, LocalBusiness, Service, and FAQPage schema.
-Content follows answer-first patterns that LLMs can parse cleanly without inferring intent.
-An llms.txt file and consistent entity data across the site and external profiles help AI models identify bdManagedIT as a credible source worth citing.
-This has to be built in from the start -- you can't reliably retrofit it.
+Every relevant page includes Organization, LocalBusiness, Service, and FAQPage schema, and content follows answer-first patterns that LLMs can read cleanly without guessing at intent.
+An llms.txt file and consistent entity data across the site and outside profiles help AI models see bdManagedIT as a credible source worth citing.
+This has to be built in from the start; it's hard to fix well later.

 Who owns the bdManagedIT website and codebase after the build?

-The client owns everything -- the Git repository, all content, the logo, every piece of schema markup.
-The site runs entirely on the client's own Netlify, Sanity, HubSpot, and Git accounts.
-Zero vendor lock-in, full control, no ongoing dependency on me to keep the lights on.
-That is the only way I'm comfortable delivering work.
+The client owns everything: the Git repository, all content, the logo, and every piece of schema markup.
+The site runs entirely on the client's own Netlify, Sanity, HubSpot, and Git accounts, with zero vendor lock-in and no ongoing need for us to keep it running.